0xTomDaniel/prisoners-dilemma/README.md

  - When in doubt, Testify
  - Add some randomness

-I played around by running different simple strategies against one another and determined that it's usually best to always Testify unless there is a Copy Cat.
+I played around by running different simple strategies against one another and determined that it was usually best to always Testify unless there was a Copy Cat.
 If there was a Copy Cat then the best move was to always Hold.

 Another thing that I noticed is that certain strategies could become locked into a repeating pattern with each other.
 In order to break these cycles, I introduced just a little bit of randomness.